twinfoundation/messaging/packages/messaging-connector-aws/docs/reference/classes/AwsMessagingConnector.md

 > **new AwsMessagingConnector**(`options`): [`AwsMessagingConnector`](AwsMessagingConnector.md)

-Create a new instance of IAwsSESConnectorConfig.
+Create a new instance of IAwsConnectorConfig.

 #### Parameters